typst/typst/tests/typ/compiler/if.typ

 // Error: 4 expected expression
 #if

-// Error: 4 expected expression
+// Error: 5 expected expression
-{if}
+#{if}

 // Error: 6 expected block
 #if x

-// Error: 1-6 unexpected keyword `else`
+// Error: 2 expected expression
 #else {}

 // Should output `x`.